Holiday rentals in New Quay

 In an enviable position just a 5 minute walk from a sandy beach, Ellesmere is a terraced house in New Quay.
 Our family bought the house in 1963, and three generations have enjoyed holidays here, escaping from the hustle and bustle of modern life.
 The house is comfortable and homely rather than boutique.
 Perfect if you want to get fit as it is up a steep hill, but within walking distance of New Quay's beaches, shops and eating places, it is also a 5 minute walk to the Ceredigion Coastal Path.

-New Quay flat with private parking 5 mins to sea
+New Quay flat private parking approx 5 mins to sea

 Situated in the beautiful fishing village of New Quay with long sandy beaches and stunning costal path walks, this charming 3 bedroom 1st floor maisonette is just a 5 minute walk from the beach & harbour.
 Perfect for families or romantic getaways, and a fantastic base for exploring the area.
 Dolphins are often spotted from the harbour.
 Sleeping up to 6 people, it has a lovely open plan kitchen/dining area, a wood burning stove for those colder evenings & garage parking for 2 cars nearby.